kuiperzone/Publish-AppImage/README.md

 **Publish-AppImage for .NET** is a simple bash script deployment utility which calls `dotnet publish` and packages the output as an [AppImage](https://appimage.org/) file (or zip) with a single command.
 The Linux "Desktop Entry" file is generated automagically.
+An `appdata.xml` file may optionally be used to help create the AppImage file.

-It is licensed under MIT and is for use on Linux with the [Microsoft .NET SDK](https://dotnet.microsoft.com/download) (i.e. for C# applications).
+Publish-AppImage for .NET is licensed under MIT and is for use on Linux with the [Microsoft .NET SDK](https://dotnet.microsoft.com/download) (i.e. for C# applications).

 ## Pre-requisits ##